-I first learned about Gochujang when I stayed at Buddhist Temple for a weekend.
+I first learned about Gochujang when I stayed at the Buddhist Temple for a weekend.
 The buffet was filled with vegan Korean food.
 I was in awe of how simple Korean cooking could have so much flavor.
 When I came home and dug into the subject, I learned about Temple Food, which has been the subject of NPR, cooking shows, and cookbooks filled with Korean recipes.
 Since then, I have been obsessed with Korean cooking.

 What Ingredients are in Gochujang?